-- Satisfactorily complete a prescribed program of study with a cumulative grade point average (CGPA) of at least 2.00. - Completion of each class taken to satisfy general education requirements with a grade of "D" or better. - Any student wishing to graduate with a degree or certificate from NICC must complete at least one term of academic credits at NICC. - Complete and submit a graduation application by census date of the spring semester that the student intends to participate in graduation to the Registrar's Office and pay the Graduation Fee. - Students needing grade changes must have them completed prior to mid-term of the spring semester that they have requested to graduate.
+- Satisfactorily complete a prescribed program of study with a cumulative grade point average (CGPA) of at least 2.00. - a.
+Students needing grade changes must have them completed prior to mid-term of the spring semester that they have requested to graduate.
 If the grade changes are not complete by this time, they will be removed from the slotted list of graduates in that Spring term.
-Also, students that are not making satisfactory progress at midterm of the spring semester will be denied from the list of students to participate in graduation ceremonies of that spring term. - Students may participate in graduation if they will need two or fewer classes at the end of the spring term. - Return all library materials and pay all library charges. - Prior to receiving his/her diploma/official transcripts, the student must pay all financial obligations, including the graduation fee, to the Business Office. - All graduation diplomas and skins will be made available to the student once the degree is conferred.
+Also, students that are not making satisfactory progress at midterm of the spring semester will be denied from the list of students to participate in graduation ceremonies of that spring term. - Complete each class taken to satisfy general education requirements with a grade of "D" or better. - Complete at least 15 academic credits at NICC. - Submit a completed graduation application to the Registrar's Office by census date of the term that the student intends to be conferred. - Return all loaned NICC technology, equipment and library materials. - Pay all financial obligations, including the graduation fee, to the Business Office